- Where you can study

 First year for a full-time student usually consists of eight courses.
 Take electives (or courses from other majors) to get the total number of courses to eight.
 Make sure you include courses that are prerequisites for the next level of courses you wish to study.
 You can change your major up until the start of your second year and it is a good idea to keep your options open by taking courses such that you are ready to move on to several different majors.
 In the first year of study, you should take the following courses:

-See ‘Courses for this programme’ for the required courses at 200-level and 300-level.
+See ‘Courses you can enrol in’ for the required courses at 200-level and 300-level.

 Minors